Show Table of Contents

 Just as you can use variables in the name of the URL, you can also use field values and filter values as parameters in the URL.
 That means that you can send information about each selected mark or filter setting to a given website.

-Optionally select one or more of the following options:
+(Optional) Select any of the following options:

 URL Encode Data Values - select this option if your data contains values that use characters that are not allowable in a URL.
 For example if one of your data values contains an ampersand, such as “Sales & Finance,” the ampersand must be translated into characters that your browser understands (URL encoded) if you want to include that value in the URL.